Florida: Statehood and Indian removal

-More recent historians describe that after U.S. independence, settlers in Georgia increased pressure on Seminole lands, and skirmishes near the border led to the First Seminole War (1816–19).
+More recent historians describe that after U.S. independence, settlers in Georgia increased pressure on Seminole lands, and skirmishes near the border led to the First Seminole War (1816–1819).
 The United States purchased Florida from Spain by the Adams-Onis Treaty (1819) and took possession in 1821.
 The Seminole were moved out of their rich farmland in northern Florida and confined to a large reservation in the interior of the Florida peninsula by the Treaty of Moultrie Creek (1823).
 Passage of the Indian Removal Act (1830) led to the Treaty of Payne's Landing (1832), which called for the relocation of all Seminole to Indian Territory (now Oklahoma).
 Some resisted, leading to the Second Seminole War, the bloodiest war against Native Americans in United States history.
-By 1842, however, most Seminoles and Black Seminoles, facing starvation, were removed to Indian Territory west of the Mississippi River.
+By 1842, most Seminoles and Black Seminoles, facing starvation, were removed to Indian Territory west of the Mississippi River.
 Perhaps fewer than 200 Seminoles remained in Florida after the Third Seminole War (1855–1858), having taken refuge in the Everglades, from where they never surrendered to the US.
 They fostered a resurgence in traditional customs and a culture of staunch independence.

 Florida had become a burden to Spain, which could not afford to send settlers or troops due to the devastation caused by the Peninsular War.
 Madrid, therefore, decided to cede the territory to the United States through the Adams–Onís Treaty, which took effect in 1821.
 President James Monroe was authorized on March 3, 1821, to take possession of East Florida and West Florida for the United States and provide for initial governance.
-Andrew Jackson, on behalf of the U.S. federal government, served as a military commissioner with the powers of governor of the newly acquired territory for a brief period.
+On behalf of the U.S. government, Andrew Jackson, whom Jacksonville is named after, served as a military commissioner with the powers of governor of the newly acquired territory for a brief period.
 On March 30, 1822, the U.S. Congress merged East Florida and part of West Florida into the Florida Territory.

 By the early 1800s, Indian removal was a significant issue throughout the southeastern U.S. and also in Florida.
 In 1830, the U.S. Congress passed the Indian Removal Act and as settlement increased, pressure grew on the U.S. government to remove the Indians from Florida.
 Seminoles offered sanctuary to blacks, and these became known as the Black Seminoles, and clashes between whites and Indians grew with the influx of new settlers.
 In 1832, the Treaty of Payne's Landing promised to the Seminoles lands west of the Mississippi River if they agreed to leave Florida.
-Many Seminole left at this time.
+Many Seminoles left at this time.